 When you encounter something outside the normal realm of reality, stop and ask yourself some questions:

 - Why am I having this experience?
 Why now, at this time and place?

-- Is this encounter similar to other encounters, or is it something new?
+- Is this encounter similar to other meetings, or is it something new?

 - Does this experience fit into any pattern?

 - What emotions does this event bring up (fear, awe, curiosity)?

-Another key point to remember is we are mystical beings.
-So, it is our nature to explore and push the boundaries of reality.
-These types of events are occurrences beyond the boundaries of normal reality.
+Another critical point to remember is we are mystical beings.
+It is our nature to explore and push the boundaries of reality.
+These types of events are occurrences beyond the limits of everyday reality.
 But what is normal?
 Who gets to define the boundaries of normal?
 Who decides that paranormal experiences need to be avoided or ignored?

 Ignoring the Paranormal and Supernatural